Irshadkhan786/QA-eventy-task/README.md

 I have created 2 web services.
-One is for Fetch the Event List and another is for Create Event.
-No front end validation.
-All the required validation is written in server side.
-No pagination is given.
+One is for Fetch the Event List and another is for Create Event.There are some limitation with the application.

+1. No front end validation.

+2. All the required validation is written in server side.

+3. No pagination is given.

+4. MySql for database

+5. Bootstrap is used for css

 API to List the events